BSc(Hons), MCSP, HPC, MSc (Vet Phys.) ACPAT CAT A

 Chartered Physiotherapists use thorough assessments and biomechanical analysis to treat or rehabilitate following surgery, injury, illness or to maintain and enhance sporting performance.

-Orthopaedic Conditions (Hip Dysplasia, Elbow Dysplasia, Cruciate Disease...etc)
+Conservative management of Orthopaedic Conditions e.g. Hip Dysplasia, Elbow Dysplasia, Cruciate Disease, Patella Issues…etc

-Performance enhancement / MOT sessions for our sporting animals
+Performance enhancement / Discipline specific Strength & Conditioning / MOT sessions for our Sporting Animals

 Hands on techniques - massage / soft tissue release / joint mobilisations / sensory techniques

-Electrotherapy - pulsed electromagnetic energy / laser / light therapy / muscle stim or TENs
+Electrotherapy - pulsed electromagnetic energy / low level laser / light therapy / muscle stim or TENs

 Exercise programmes - range of movement / stretches / strength and proprioception